stackstate-lab/generator-stackstate-lab/generators/app/templates/project-agent-check/etl/README.md

 This project is generated using [Yeoman](https://yeoman.io/) and the [StackState Generator](https://github.com/stackstate-lab/generator-stackstate-lab)

-StackState <%= _.startCase(projectName) %> Agent Check is developed in Python 3, and is transpiled to Python 2.7 for deployment to the StackState Agent v2 environment.
+StackState <%=startCaseAgentCheckName%> Agent Check is developed in Python 3, and is transpiled to Python 2.7 for deployment to the StackState Agent v2 environment.

 ---
 ### Prerequisites: